Section 16 Ridge Regression

 -0.02935851 1.03064453 -0.02749857

 We see that despite the small value of \(\lambda\) there is a considerable difference between the estimated values \(\hat\beta\) and \(\hat\beta^{(\lambda)}\) in this example.
 Experimenting with different values of the seed also shows that the variance of \(\hat\beta^{(\lambda)}\) is much smaller than the variance of \(\hat\beta\).
-In the next section we will see a theoretical explanation for this fact.
+Below we will see a theoretical explanation for this fact.

 For \(\lambda > 0\) and \(v \neq 0\) we have \(\|v\| > 0\) and thus \[\begin{align*} \| (X^\top X + \lambda I) v \|^2 &= v^\top (X^\top X + \lambda I)^\top (X^\top X + \lambda I) v \\ &= v^\top X^\top X X^\top X v + 2 \lambda v^\top X^\top X v + \lambda^2 v^\top v \\ &= \| X X^\top X v \|^2 + 2 \lambda \| X v \|^2 + \lambda^2 \| v \|^2 \\ &\geq \lambda^2 \| v \|^2 \\ &> 0. \end{align*}\] This shows, by theorem A.1, that the matrix \(X^\top X + \lambda I\) is invertible for every \(\lambda > 0\).
 Thus the ridge regression estimate for \(\lambda > 0\) is always uniquely defined, even in cases where the least squares estimate is not uniquely defined.